juanuys/juanuys.github.io/_posts/2021-08-09-week-11--adjourning.md

 ## 2021-08-10 Wednesday

 I spent most of the day on my own main task, which is getting the 3-minute demo video (for the group submission) done.
 I have to say, I'm extremely proud of what the team have achieved.
-Josh' sterling creative writing, narrated by Luis' soothing voice, underpinned by Maciej's wonderful artwork, all brought together in a nice package with <span title="Oli did bugger-all, but his Unity ideas sounded promising.">the promise</span> of Oli's Unity skills.
+Josh' sterling creative writing, narrated by Luis' soothing voice, underpinned by Maciej's wonderful artwork, all brought together in a nice package with <span title="Sadly, Oli didn't get the to the Unity stuff, but his ideas sounded promising.">the promise</span> of Oli's Unity skills.

 ## 2021-08-11 Thursday